Fapper/moodle2google/README.md

 Running
 -------
-To get this running on your own server, you merely need to be running PHP 5.3+.
+To get this running on your own server, you merely need to be using PHP 5.3+.

 TODO
 -------